 Felix, Fanny and Rebekka

 The pianist Eugene Asti and the soprano Susan Gritton have recorded a number of Fanny Mendelssohn’s songs and they are absolutely wonderful!
-Just a few examples: Zwölf Lieder Op.
+Just a few examples: Lieder, op.
 8: lll.
-Italien, Zwölf Lieder Op.
+Italien (H-U 157), Lieder, op.
 9: III.
-Der Rosenkranz and V. Der Maienabend, furthermore Die Schiffende and the cycle Sechs Lieder Op.
+Der Rosenkranz and VI.
+Die Mainacht, furthermore Die Schiffende (H-U 199) and the cycle Sechs Lieder op.
 1.

 Private concerts at number 3

 I like to imagine Fanny in her study or in the veranda, the famous “Gartenzimmer” that she liked so much, thinking about new songs, trying a few bars on the piano, developing the melody.
 I like to imagine her performing her or her brother’s songs during the famous “Sonntagsmusiken”, private concerts that the Mendelssohns gave on Sundays at their house in Berlin at number three in the Leipziger Straße.
 Great venues, where they received local dignitaries, members of the nobility and many artists like Heine, the violinist Niccolo Paganini, the flautist Louis Drouet, the composer Edgar Rietz, the pianist Ignaz Moscheles and so many more.

 These concerts saw the premiere of many of Fanny Mendelssohn’s songs, some would be illustrated by Fanny’s husband, Wilhelm Hensel.
 She would set to music poems from different poets (Heine, Grillparzer, Hölty, Tieck, Voss, Klopstock etc.) and compose her songs in Italian, French, English, but mostly in German.
 A recurrent subject would be the feeling of longing, of paramount importance to the Romantic era1.
 How far did her songs also reflect her longing for recognition, public recognition as a composer and a pianist?